mimran0303/volunteer-vault/README.md

     ```bash
     npm start
     ```
-    This will start the server on http://localhost:8080 (or another specified port).
+    This will start the server on http://localhost:8080

 ## Configuration Details
 *  **Environment Variables**: The `.env` file contains sensitive information.
 Ensure it's never committed to version control.
-*  **Port Configuration**: If you want to change the server port number, you can do so by updating the server's configuration file (`server.js`).

 ## Testing
 * To run tests, navigate to the `server` directory and execute:
 ```bash
 npm test
 ```
-This will run the tests using Jest and Supertest.
+This will run the tests using Jest.
 Code coverage reports will also be generated.

 ## Troubleshooting Tips
 1. **Common Issues**:
-    + **Port in Use**: If the server fails to start because the port is already in use, ensure no other process is running on that port, or change the port in the server configuration.
+    + **Port in Use**: If the server fails to start because the port is already in use, ensure no other process is running on that port.
     + **Environment Variable Errors**: Make sure the `.env` file exists and contains the correct environment variables.
+    + **Bcrypt Incompatibility**: Simply uninstall and reinstall `bcrypt`
 2. **Client Fails to Start**:
     + Ensure dependencies are correctly installed with `npm install`.
     + If there's an error related to Next.js, try deleting the `.next` directory and rerunning `npm run dev`.
 3. **Server Crashes on Start**:
     + Ensure dependencies are correctly installed with `npm install`.
-    + Ensure the environment variable (`JWT_SECRET_KEY`) is set up correctly.
+    + Ensure the environment variables are set up correctly.
     + Use `npm run dev` with nodemon for easier debugging during development.